mugahed94/Hotel-Management-System/README.md

 - The guest can book for other friends and family members.

 For admins:
+- Admin page (dashboard).
-- Admin page.
+- Admin account page (showing account info).
 - A page showing guest complaints.
-- A messages page to send/receive messages to both workers and guests.
+- A messages page to send messages to both workers and guests by ID.
+- a page showing message.
+- A mail inbox to receive guests and workers messages.
 - A page showing recent booking requests.
+- a page for every request showing details and ability to accept or deny.
 - A control service page showing current service with their status with the ability to block, allow or control service.
+- a page for each serivce showing its details.
 - The system should be able to add a service with the required attributes by the admin.
-- a page for adding a service and entering its info.
+- a page for adding a services and entering its info.

 For the staff:
 - Staff page.